 The Faculty of Archaeology is the only independent faculty for archaeology in the Netherlands.
 We offer bachelor’s and master’s degrees as well as online courses.

 Studying material remains in an international setting

 The Faculty of Archaeology provides education and training in the recovery, analysis, and interpretation of the material remains of the human past, including the application of scientific techniques, as well as the study of archaeological heritage.

 With a large number of Faculty and graduate students working all over the world and offering specialised programmes in a variety of topical and technical areas, our Faculty offers an unmatched environment for discussion and debate of practical, methodological, and theoretical matters in archaeology.

-We offer the Honours track Crossing the borders in World Archaeology for excellent students, giving them a head start in developing certain skills, such as learning how to discuss and how to conduct critical research, as well as the opportunity to build up a professional network.
+For excellent students, we offer the Honours track Crossing the borders in World Archaeology, giving them a head start in developing certain skills, such as learning how to discuss and how to conduct critical research, as well as the opportunity to build up a professional network.